How to Apply

 - Current resume

 - Three letters of recommendation.
 All recommendations must be submitted online by the individual writing your letter.
-Once you enter and save the name and email address of your recommender, they will receive instructions on how to upload the letter.
+Once you enter and save the name and email address of your recommender in your online application, they will receive instructions on how to upload the letter.
 A copy of the recommendation guidelines should be given to the those writing the recommendations.
-One academic recommendation is required if you are a recent graduate.
+One academic recommendation is required if you graduated within the last three years.
 If not a recent graduate, a letter from a supervisor attesting to your academic capability is required.
-The other two or more of the recommendations should be from those who have observed you in social work activities.
+The other two recommendations should be from those who have observed you in social work activities.

-- Request ETS to send official Graduate Record Exam (GRE) scores to the Graduate School.
+- Request ETS to send official Graduate Record Exam (GRE) scores to UNC Chapel Hill.
+Applicants should indicate instituion #5816 as the recipient when requesting score reports.
+(There is no seperate code for the SSW.)
 The GRE must be taken by the application deadline of the program to which you are applying; if you have already taken the GRE, your scores must be within five years of your application.
-Applicants should indicate institution #5816 (UNC-Chapel Hill) as a recipient when requesting score reports.
 Applicants who have a research or professional doctorate degree from an accredited institution may request an exemption from the GRE.
 Please note: Your GRE scores will not be linked to your application until 7-10 days after you submit your application.

-- Interviews will be required of all competitive international and distance education applicants.
-The School of Social Work admissions office will contact all applicants for interviews.
+- Interviews will be required of all distance education and competitive international.
+The School of Social Work admissions office will contact all applicants for interviews by email.

 - Test of English as a Foreign Language TOEFL scores for international applicants who received their bachelor’s degree at a school where English was not the primary language.
 Applicants must meet minimum TOEFL scores as set by the School of Social Work.